2007 North Indian Ocean cyclone season: Cyclonic Storm Yemyin

 The JTWC noted in its Significant Tropical Weather Outlook for the North Indian Ocean on June 24 that strong monsoonal low-level flow contributed to increased cyclonic vorticity, with low vertical wind shear and warm sea surface temperatures.
 It warned that these factors could lead to a rapid regeneration of BOB 03.
 Early on June 25, the JTWC issued the second TCFA for this system as its circulation crossed the coast into the Arabian Sea.
 Shortly after the JTWC resumed advisories on the depression, while IMD considered it as a separate system from BOB 03.

 As it moved northwest just off the Pakistan coast, winds of about 26 kn and a surface pressure of 990 mbar (hPa) were observed in Karachi near midday on June 25.
 According to the PMD, the centre of the system reached within 90 km of Karachi.
 With favourable conditions and deep convection, the system intensified into a deep depression that day.
 After further organization, it made its second landfall at about 0300 UTC June 26 along the Makran coast, near Ormara and Pasni, Balochistan province, in southwestern Pakistan.
 Upon reaching land, the cyclone began to weaken slowly, and the JTWC issued its last advisory late on June 26.

 The cyclone trapped 2 merchant ships: Al-Picaso and Lady Hamad, and 4 fishing boats: Al-Taif, Al-Noor, Sumbal Sultani and Al-Tariq, 100 nmi off Karachi.
 The Pakistan Navy rescued 56 sailors from the merchant ships and 36 fishermen from the fishing boats after they were detected by Breguet Atlantique aircraft.
 The heavy downpour also flooded the Kech Korandi riverine, inundating the city of Turbat and causing more than 10,000 people to evacuate their houses.
 At least 380 people died in Balochistan, with another 250 dead in Sindh and 100 in the North-West Frontier Province, and further rains associated with the remnants of the cyclone hampered rescue efforts.
 The cyclone affected at least 10 districts of Balochistan and 4 districts of Sindh, affecting the lives of at least 1.5 million people.
 Over 80 people were killed in floods associated with the remnants in Afghanistan.
 At least 2 million people were affected by the cyclone or indirectly by power cuts and water shortages in Balochistan.

 The PMD referred to the deep depression as Tropical Cyclone Yemyin, the next name on the list at the time.
 The IMD did not operationally name the system, but the depression was upgraded to a cyclonic storm in post-analysis, and the IMD retroactively named it Yemyin.
+(Note: The name Yemyin (Burmese: ရေမြင်း, [jè.mjɪ́ɴ]) was contributed by Myanmar and means "hippopotamus" in Burmese.)